-To use the USB webcam integration to assist with your finish-line results processing follow these steps:
+To use the USB webcam integration to assist with the processing of your finish-line results follow these steps:

 1. The camera we used for developing this feature is from eBay and costs around $98.
 It has the following description - HD 2MP 1080p CMOS 170 Degree Angle Fish Eye Lens Color Video 120fps USB Camera